 Applications for PhDs are invited from talented graduates or final year undergraduates.
 Candidates should hold, or expect to gain, either;

 - A first, or upper-second class honours degree (or equivalent) in a relevant subject.

 - A masters degree in a relevant subject.

-Successful candidates will undertake a four-year research training programme under the guidance of a supervisory team of world-class researchers, starting in October 2019.
+Successful candidates will undertake a four-year research training programme under the guidance of a supervisory team of world-class researchers, starting in October 2020.
 Projects and their supervisors are listed below.

 Students receive an annual stipend, currently £21,000 per annum, and project costs paid for the four-year duration.
-The funding covers course fees at the Home/EU rates (funding for overseas fees is not provided).
+The funding covers course fees at the Home/EU rates.
+Funding for overseas fees is not provided.

-Four cross-institutional PhD projects are listed below.
+Six cross-institutional PhD projects are listed below.
 All are jointly supervised by the ICR and Imperial College London supervisors.
 You can find details of how to apply at the end of the project list.

-- Interviews took place on Wednesday 30 January 2019.
+- Interviews will take place on Wednesday 29 January 2020